sc-martel93/movie-search/README.md

 # search not working?

-themoviedb Api is not secure, disable protections for it to work
+themoviedb Api is not secure, temporarily disable protections for it to work